+These rules are for the game of 8-Ball played at all IPT tour events.
 These rules are subject to change at any time.
 It is the responsibility of the players to know and understand these rules before competing.
-The most important rule is have fun, be honest, and be respectful to the other players.
+The most important rule is have fun, be honest, and be respectful to the other players and fans.